kailinwei/using-OBS/docs/configuration.md

 # Downloading and Set up #

-We will demonstrate how to download the OBS Studio website from the beginning and explain the settings you will want to do along the downloading process.
+We will demonstrate how to download the OBS Studio website from the beginning and explain the settings you will need along the downloading process.

 ### Task 1.1 Downloading ###